In Review: Book Reviews from Dollars & Sense

 In an act of enormous political courage, Edelman resigned in protest when President Clinton signed the bill ending the main U.S. welfare program, Aid to Families with Dependent Children (AFDC), and replacing it with Temporary Assistance to Needy Families (TANF).
 He then went public in The Atlantic Monthly, explaining the many negative effects of "ending welfare as we know it".
 So Rich, So Poor explains why poverty is so high in the United States and what we can do...
 Read more »

 A review of The Nickling and Diming of America, by David Cay Johnston.
 (Portfolio/Penguin, 2012.).

 Like all good story collections, a single theme prevails.
 The preface captures it well.
 Johnston's mother took him to a baseball game in the 1950s.
 Imagine, she said, if everyone in the stadium gave you a nickel.
 Johnston calculated he would have reaped over 1,000 dollars (8,800 in today's dollars).
-His mother next tried to get Johnston to figure out how to get that nickel....
+His mother next tried to get Johnston to figure out how ...
 Read more »

 A review of Caring for America: Home Health Workers in the Shadow of the Welfare State, by Eileen Boris and Jennifer Klein.
 (Oxford University Press, 2012.).

 In other states, where funding has been reduced and direct-care jobs have been curtailed or eliminated, low-income Americans have suffered both as workers and clients....
 Read more »